defaultBorland/SAA-Tranings/README.md

 # SAA-Tranings
 Main Scripts Branch without DB for trainings with arsenal generation.

-- How make things works:
+- How to make things works:

 Just place all the files within mission.sqm file in mission directory.